Solar Energy Installs To Continue Rise

 Market revenue in 2014 will amount to slightly less than the all-time-high of $89 billion set in 2011.

-PV installations will accelerate in 2014 driven by low system prices, the creation of new markets in emerging regions and the continued growth in major countries such as the United States, Japan and ,” said Ash Sharma, senior research director for solar at IHS.
+PV installations will accelerate in 2014 driven by low system prices, the creation of new markets in emerging regions and the continued growth in major countries such as the United States, and China,” said Ash Sharma, senior research director for solar at IHS.
 “As the industry’s recovery accelerates and market revenue returns to near record levels, solar manufacturers will leave behind the turmoil of recent years and enjoy improved business conditions.”

 The attached figure presents the IHS annual forecast for global PV installations in term of GW.